maholli/Adafruit-Feather-M0-Adalogger-PCB/README.md

-# lab64 version of *Adafruit-Feather-M0-Adalogger-PCB*
+# **lab64 version** of *Adafruit-Feather-M0-Adalogger-PCB*
 KiCAD layout files for the SAMD21 board with microSD.

+Part subs, package changes, and additional silkscreen for improved solderability.

 ------
 For more details, check out the product page at